yaozongyou/pssh-rs/README.md

 ./pssh-rs -h "192.168.56.101;192.168.56.102" -uroot -pmypassword -c 'date'
 ```

+the hosts can be separated by comma, semicolon or spaces.

 ## Building

 pssh-rs can be built with `cargo build --release`, or using the following